Environmental Justice, Tribal Affairs, and Racial Equity

 - Central Coast Drinking Water Well Testing Program

 - Regional Bottled Water Program for Central Coast Households

-Environmental Justice Links and Data
+Environmental Justice Grant Programs and Financial Assistance:

 - California Rural Legal Assistance

 - Central Coast Alliance United for a Sustainable Economy

 The Central Coast Water Board commits to making racial equity, diversity, inclusion, and environmental justice central to our work as we implement our water quality mission so that the access we create, and the outcomes we influence, are not determined by a person’s race and the benefits are shared equitably by all people.

 - Resolution No. R3-2023-0002 Condemning Racism, Xenophobia, Bigotry, And Racial Injustice and Strengthening Commitment to Racial Equity, Diversity, Inclusion, Access, and Anti-Racism in the Central Coast Region

 - Resolución N.º R3-2023-0002 Condenar el Racismo, la Xenofobia, el Fanatismo y la Injusticia Racial y Reforzar el Compromiso Con la Equidad Racial, la Diversidad, la Inclusión, el Acceso y el Antirracismo en la Región de la Costa Central

 - State Water Board Web Page - Racial Equity Information and Resources